yanghoon/obsidian-workspace/Resources/Database/Redis.md

 		* do multi key operations
 		* for small scale
 * ss
-	* Modulo node counts : changed new or remove node
+	* node counts (key  % n) : changed new or remove node

 # Use Case
 ## Spring Session